 Medication non-adherence in children, adolescents, and teenagers is an even greater struggle than in adults for a number of reasons.
 Barriers to adherence in children range from a child’s age and fear of side effects, to a family’s socioeconomic status and level of health literacy.
 Recognizing these obstacles and identifying potential solutions can be challenging, but not impossible.

-By taking the right factors into consideration to form the best approach, pharmacists, parents, and prescribers can all work together to improve medication adherence in children.
+By taking the right factors into consideration to form the best approach, parents, prescribers, and care teams can all work together to improve medication adherence in children.
 Here’s how:

 Simple is Best for a Pediatric Drug Regimen